tulane-cmps6610/problemset-04-template/problemset-04.md

 **enter answer in `answers.md`**

+## Part 2: Binary Heaps

+**2a)** Give a method to construct a binary min-heap in $O(n)$ work.
+Hint: Given an array $A$ of elements, consider the implicit representation as an almost-complete binary tree and show how to achieve the heap property for this tree with $O(n)$ work.

+**2b)** What is the span of your approach?

-## Part 2: Making Change
+## Part 3: Making Change

-Now that the pandemic is over and you decide to take a much needed vacation.
+After completing a tortuous semester of Algorithms, you decide to take a much needed vacation.
 You arrive in a city called Geometrica, and head to the bank to exchange $N$ dollars for local currency.
 In Geometrica they have a currency that is 1-1 with U.S. Dollars, but they only have coins.
 Moreover the coins are in